garretpatten/windows-setup-scripts/README.md

 ## Before Using
 1. Carry out a full system update through System Settings.
 2. Install and Configure Windows Subsystem for Linux (WSL): `wsl --install`
-3. Ensure WSL is using Ubuntu as the default distribution.
+3. Ensure WSL is using Ubuntu or Kali as the default distribution.
 4. Be prepared with 2 hardware keys (primary & backup).

 ## How to Use